jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   - **New Zealand banking group** , for a registered bank, means the New Zealand banking group referred to in sections FE 36 and FE 36B (which identify the members of a New Zealand banking group) for the purposes of subpart FE (Interest apportionment on thin capitalisation)
   - **New Zealand business** , in relation to a life insurer not resident in New Zealand, means the part of the business of the life insurer that consists of life insurance policies or life reinsurance policies offered or entered into in New Zealand
   - **New Zealand emissions unit** means a New Zealand unit as defined in section 4(1) of the Climate Change Response Act 2002
+  - **New Zealand Growth Capital Partners Limited** means the company called New Zealand Growth Capital Partners Limited that is listed in Schedule 2 of the Crown Entities Act 2004
   - **New Zealand net equity** , for a New Zealand banking group is the amount referred to in section FE 21 (Banking group’s New Zealand net equity) for the purposes of subpart FE (Interest apportionment on thin capitalisation)
   - **New Zealand-new asset** is defined in section EZ 25 (Meaning of New Zealand-new asset)
   - **New Zealand partnership** means a partnership that—